 While you might not need a lawyer for some minor injuries, if the injury is serious or you have questions don't hesitate to speak with an attorney as soon as possible.
 Ohio's worker compensation laws can be extremely complicated.
 Sometimes, injured workers have a hard time obtaining workers comp.

-Anyone who works a construction job in Ohio or Pennsylvania probably knows it's one of the most dangerous jobs.
+Anyone who works a construction job in Ohio probably knows it's one of the most dangerous jobs.
 A fall from a roof can result in a spinal cord injury or a traumatic brain injury.
 An explosion can lead to serious burns.
 The financial impact can be astronomical.
 You or your family may be facing hundreds of thousands of dollars in expenses related to medical treatment and care over the course of a lifetime.
 Our Ohio construction accident attorneys represent families dealing with the aftermath of a serious or fatal construction accident in Youngstown, Akron or another community in northeast Ohio.

 There are so many reasons why construction accidents happen.
 Common causes we regularly encounter include falls from scaffolding, forklift accidents, electrocution, explosions, fires and other catastrophic events.